pschool-in/curriculum/content/science/clothes.md

 Summer: Skirts, shorts, cotton clothes, kurtas.

-Rainy: Raincoats, umbrellas.

 Winter: Coats, sweaters, mufflers, gloves, socks.

 ### Fun fact!

 Uniforms of soldiers are called ‘camouflage’ because it matches with their environment so that the enemies could not spot them easily.

-#### Guess what would they wear in the following surroundings: (drag and drop)
+#### Guess what would they wear in the following surroundings: (fill up by drag)

-1. Jungles- green clothes
-2. Desserts- khaki clothes
-3. Snowy areas- white clothes
+Soldiers wear *Khaki* clothes in deserts.

+Soldiers wear *Green* clothes in jungles.

+Soldiers wear *White* clothes in The Himalayas.

 # Chapter - maha g4: Clothes